Leonid Lavrovsky: Early life

 Lavrovsky was born in 1905 in St. Petersburg, the son of an industrial worker named Ivanov.
 Leonid Ivanov changed his surname to Lavrovsky and graduated in 1922 from the Petrograd Ballet Academy, where he had studied under V.I.
 Ponomaryov.
-He danced with the former Mariinsky Theater, performing such roles as Siegfried in Swan Lake, Jean de Brienne in Raymonda, and the lead in Chopiniana.
+He danced with the former Mariinsky Theatre, performing such roles as Siegfried in Swan Lake, Jean de Brienne in Raymonda, and the lead in Chopiniana.
 During the same period, Lavrovsky was also a member of the Molodoy Ballet (Young Ballet), an experimental dance collective whose members included the young George Balanchine.
 Lavrovsky performed in Fyodor Lopukhov's Dance Symphony along with Balanchine, Alexandra Danilova, and Lidia Ivanova.

 Lavrovsky's first major work as a choreographer was the ballet Katerina, which he created for a graduation performance.
 The ballet told the story of a serf theater, and was choreographed to music by Anton Rubinstein and Adolphe Adam.
-In the late 1930s, Lavrovsky was made the artistic director of the ballet troupe of the Kirov Theater.
+In the late 1930s, Lavrovsky was made the artistic director of the ballet troupe of the Kirov Theatre.